 TMDSAS is the primary application service for most medical schools located in Texas, including dental and veterinary schools.
 Since the vast majority of medical school applicants come from Texas, the state has its own centralized medical school application service.

 Just like AMCAS and AACOMAS, you only have to submit one set of medical school application materials to TMDSAS, which they will process and transmit to your selected Texas schools.
-If you choose to also apply to medical schools outside of Texas or DO schools, you will need to submit another similar but slightly different application through AMCAS and AACOMAS.
+If you also choose to apply to medical schools outside Texas or DO schools, you will need to submit another application through AMCAS and AACOMAS that is similar but slightly different.

 Which Medical Schools Use TMDSAS?